PVieira04/CI-project-1/TESTING.md

 During my testing using a screen reader, I discovered that on the landing page, it reads out the .home-landing-left section first but I want the user to first know about the tagline in .home-landing-right.
 To fix this, I restructured my HTML so that .home-landing-right came first and then changed the relevant flexbox settings in my CSS.

 ## Known Issues

+Safari browser has an issue which I was not able to fix.
+The styling of border-radius does not appear to be applied to the website on Safari but shows on every other browser.
+This can be seen if one uses tab on the keyboard to navigate through the website's links.
+After researching the issue, it seems that, while [supported by the latest version](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius#browser_compatibility) of Safari, there seems to be some kind of [render layer issue](https://github.com/google/model-viewer/issues/662).
+After trying to apply the "transform: translateZ(0)" style rule to the same element I wanted to apply a border radius to, it did not work like it did for other posters.